-Fortify Static Code Analyzer can produce large analysis result files (FPRs), which can cause a long time to audit and upload to Micro Focus Fortify Software Security Center.
+Fortify Static Code Analyzer can produce large analysis result files (FPRs), which can take a long time to audit and upload to Fortify Software Security Center.
 This is referred to as the following phase:

-• Audit/Upload
+Audit/Upload

 The following table lists tips on how to improve performance in the different time-consuming phases.